benjamincrozat/content/posts/laravel-best-practices.md

 Sometimes, despite following all the best practices, your controllers become too big.

-Laravel provides a way to help you fix this: [Single Action Controllers](https://laravel.com/docs/controllers#single-action-controllers).
+So here's a great tip: Laravel provides a way to create [Single Action Controllers](https://laravel.com/docs/controllers#single-action-controllers).

-Instead of containing multiple actions, like Resource Controllers, Single Action Controllers contain just one.
+Instead of containing multiple actions (index, create, store, show, etc.), like Resource Controllers, Single Action Controllers contain just one.

 To create one, use the `php artisan make:controller ShowPostController --invokable` command.